 From the late 19th century through the 20th century, astrology became reformulated under the influence of theosophy, modern psychology (especially Jungian psychology), and a number of self-styled gurus.
-The mainstream of modern astrology, including nearly all of the astrology books in popular bookstores, may be termed “psychological astrology”.
+The mainstream of modern astrology, including nearly all of the astrology books in popular bookstores, may be termed “psychological astrology” or “new age astrology”.
 Unfortunately, very little pre-modern astrology is readily available in bookstores.
 Popular astrology consists of re-inventing the wheel in order to promote a specific set of psychological or spiritual assumptions, often by distorting and oversimplifying a few of the original principles of astrology.

 Ancient Astrology vs. Modern Astrology

-You are probably familiar with newspaper horoscopes, Sun sign books, and maybe even more detailed modern astrological works (those looking at Moon sign, Rising sign, planets in signs, planets in houses, planets in aspect, etc.), all of which claim to provide information about personal traits like character and compatibility.
+You are probably familiar with newspaper horoscopes, Sun sign books, and maybe even more detailed modern astrological works.
+More detailed modern astrology looks at Moon signs, Rising signs, planets in signs, planets in houses, planets in aspect, etc. Such modern works claim to provide information about personal traits like character and compatibility.
 Clearly, the stress in modern astrology is on exploring the character, preferences, and “psyche”.
 The activity observed in the sky mirrors the functions of the soul.
 Different planets and chart factors represent distinct functions (modules) of one’s soul or psyche.
 In this view, an astrological chart reveals the unconscious changes taking place in the individual and collective psyches.
 These changes only sometimes materialize in actual events, but they are always “real” in some psycho-spiritual sense.

 You’re Not your Sun Sign

 As all factors are components of the psyche in such a system, the most powerful factors, i.e. the Sun and Moon, come to represent the central components of the person’s psychological makeup and character.
 Thus the Sun in modern astrology is the popular go-to factor for analyzing character (the Sun sign).
 Horoscope columnists even attempt large-scale prediction for all those born with the same Sun signs.
 Books providing very elaborate personality delineations based just on the Sun sign (such as Linda Goodman’s Sun Signs) and/or compatibility between Sun signs (“love signs”) continue to be very popular with the public.
-However, both the over-emphasis on the sign that Sun occupied at birth and the personality, is inconsistent with ancient astrology.
+However, both the over-emphasis on the Sun’s sign and the over-emphasis on personality, are inconsistent with ancient astrology.